oktober/jekyll-now/_posts/2018-10-10-5-Reasons-To-Create-A-Facebook-Business-Page.md

 ---
 layout: post
 title: 5 Reasons To Create A Facebook Business Page
+description: Are your customers struggling to find your business online?
+Discover if a Facebook business page is right for you and how it can help your business.
 ---

 Your business just started or has been up and running for a little bit.
 But customers can't find you.